6 Ways To Stop Dry Skin In Winter

 Microdermabrasion is a gentle approach to exfoliating the skin.
 Using a fine stream of crystals, this treatment exfoliates the upper layers of the skin promoting collagen growth.
 As everyone has different skin types, the intensity of the treatment can be varied so even the most sensitive of skin types can benefit from this effective treatment.

 In the long term, exfoliating can increase collagen production.
-Collagen is one of the keys to glowing, vibrant skin, minimising the appearance of fine lines, wrinkles and sagging.
+Collagen is one of the keys to glowing, vibrant, minimising the appearance of fine lines, wrinkles and sagging.

 The elasticity and collagen production created by microdermabrasion enhances the tone and resilience of the skin.
 On top of this scarring caused by acne and enlarged pores will be reduced.